Join us for the Online Graduate GIS Programs Information Session June 1 at 12 p.m. PT Register Today

 Q: Are there any specific software requirements?

-Most of the courses utilize ArcGIS pro for hands-on exercises.
-However, ArcGIS is provided online via the SSI Server, so you do not need to install it on your own computer.
+Most of the courses utilize ArcGIS Pro for hands-on exercises.
+However, ArcGIS platform is provided online via the SSI server, so you do not need to install it on your own computer.

 Instead, every student must have the following technology requirements: